 From time to time, we make changes to these documents; the current versions set out above replace all previous versions of these documents.

-We last updated both the General Conditions and the statutory guidance which supports them in August 2014.
+We last updated the General Conditions in November 2014, and the statutory guidance which supports it in August 2014.

 For some qualifications, we have set additional rules and standards which awarding organisations must comply with.
 In some cases these additional rules and standards apply to all qualifications of a particular type (for example, all linear A levels and AS qualifications); in other cases they apply only to individual qualifications (for example, Functional Skills English).
 These qualification-specific requirements are set out either in additional General Conditions, or in the documents on our ‘Regulatory Documents List’.

 As part of our ongoing reforms to both GCSEs and A levels/AS qualifications, we have published the new requirements which will apply to GCSEs (graded 9 to 1) and linear A levels and AS qualifications which will be taught in selected subjects from September 2015.
 These new requirements are separate from (and different to) the requirements for existing GCSEs (graded A* to G) and modular A levels/AS qualifications.